06 Dec How To Avoid Parasites While Travelling

 Skinny me, lost probably 2kg after dealing with parasites for two weeks!
 Two weeks is too long.
 Everything I ate came out shortly after, it was horrible.

-If you see changing in your digestion, you should go to the doctor if it lasts more than three days.
+If you see changes in your digestion, you should go to the doctor if it lasts more than three days.
 I went to the doctor after two weeks and almost before I entered he said.
 “You have a parasite.”
 I didn’t need to hand in samples.

 The doctor looked at my eyes, tongue and pressed my stomach.
 He gave me antibiotics and a pink syrup to drink three times a day.
 The symptoms of the parasite went away after two days.